Is learning a new language difficult and boring for you?

 The audio in videos is usually fast as they involve native speakers and are meant for those who speak well.

-Lingopie video player allows you to adjust the pace per your current skills.
+The Lingopie video player allows you to adjust your pace according to your skills.
 As a result, choose the playback speed YouTube allows, ranging from 0.5 to 1x speed.

 If you feel the dialogue or narration is fast, you can slow down the playback speed.
 They gave 5 options — Beginners (0.5), Novice (0.75), Intermediate (0.8), Advanced (0.9), and Full-speed (1x).